Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 It is important to note that any changes to the cooked assets are still temporary to that editor session - no data is written back to the cooked package - so all changes to them are lost on editor shutdown.

-Once the changes have been made, the majority of asset tyes should be openable without crashing, sound waves should be playable and overall the usefulness of the modkit has skyrocketed.
+Once the changes have been made, the majority of asset tyes should be openable (with a caveat) without crashing, sound waves should be playable and overall the usefulness of the modkit has skyrocketed.
+The caveat is that most asset types that might have a graph view or viewport will open into a fallback asset editor that only lets you view and edit properties (it looks like a data asset view).

 ### Miscellaneous small changes